 Stemmed Lotus Flower Tattoo

 A lotus flower doesn’t have to stand alone!
-Utilize negative space in your design by adding a long and slender stem (and a small leaf, if you’d like) — the contrast will instantly make your tattoo feel dainty.
+Utilize negative space in your design by adding a long and slender stem (and a small leaf, if you’d like)—the contrast will instantly make your tattoo feel dainty.

 Egyptian Lotus Tattoo

 The Egyptian lotus tattoo is based on the Sacred Blue Lotus of the Nile, which is referenced a lot in ancient Egyptian culture.
 Their petals are a little thinner and more pointed.
 "Not only are they such a beautiful flower, but they were also seen amongst ancient royalty, in art with deities such as Osiris, and even used in burials," Randell says.
-These lotus are also said to have some healing powers with certain illnesses such as anxiety, insomnia, etc.
+Lotus flowers are also said to have some healing powers with certain illnesses such as anxiety, insomnia, etc.

 Hindu Lotus Flower Tattoo